-The Middle School Arts Magnet (mSAM) for students in grades 6 through 8 provides enrichment and instruction in literary arts, theatre arts and rhythmic arts.
-Learning experiences encourage students to work independently and collaboratively to develop writing skills, prepare performances and create exhibitions that display their appreciation of the arts, develop critical thinking and problem-solving skills, and enhance self-esteem.
+The Middle School Arts Magnet (mSAM) for students in grades 6 through 8 provides enrichment and instruction in literary arts, theatre arts, and dance arts.
+Learning experiences encourage students to work independently and collaboratively to develop writing skills, prepare performances, and create exhibitions that display their appreciation of the arts, develop critical thinking and problem-solving skills, and enhance self-esteem.
 Excellence in the arts is a natural extension of the middle school academic program.

-Students participating in the mSAM program begin and end their day at QLMS for core courses, and are transported to the School of the Arts (SOA) at Bruton High School for Literary Arts, Theatre Arts, and Rhythmic Arts courses during the school day.
+Students participating in the mSAM program begin and end their day at Queens Lake Middle School (QLMS) for core courses, and are transported to the School of the Arts (SOA) at Bruton High School for literary arts, theatre arts, and dance arts courses during the school day.